-Searches for Dark Matter are central in today's particle physics, and the Dark Sector is a promising Dark Matter model, which can be efficiently explored by B factories experiments.
-A number of world-leading results have already been achieved, and this document summarizes some of the most recent ones.
+Searches for Dark Matter are central in today's particle physics, and the Dark Sector is a promising Dark Matter model which can be efficiently explored by B factories experiments.
+A number of world-leading results have already been achieved, and this document summarizes some of the most recent ones, achieved in the last few years.

 Over the next decade, Belle II, the currently operating B factory, will increase its already worldrecord instantaneous luminosity and will collect two orders of magnitude more data than it already had.
-With this vast data set obtained on a clean $e^+e^-$ environment with low-multiplicity triggers, Belle II has a unique sensitivity to Dark Matter searches, complementary to that of higher-energy experiments.
+With this vast data set obtained on a clean e^+e^- environment with low-multiplicity triggers, Belle II has a unique sensitivity to Dark Matter searches, complementary to that of higher-energy experiments.